National business accelerator launches to support sustainable contech

 - The program targets the reduction of greenhouse gas emissions by providing structured pathways for clean-tech founders to validate products and secure pilot projects with major industry partners like Aecon and EllisDon.

-- Backed by over $1 million in federal funding from PacifiCan, the initiative is currently accepting applications for new cohorts scheduled to begin in June and July 2026.
+- The initiative is currently accepting applications for new cohorts scheduled to begin in June and July 2026.

 The Whole Story: